List of Bakugan: Legendary Soldiers

 They are Bakugan who defeated an army of Gargonoids long ago.
 Since then, they have become legends and preside over Vestroia from the Doom Dimension.
 There is one of each Attribute.
 When the Battle Brawlers came to the Doom Dimension they were met by the Soldiers and a deal was struck, if all of the Brawlers could defeat the soldier that uses the same attribute as them they would take them out of the Doom Dimension and take all of the Bakugan that Masquerade and his minions sent there.
 They all won, so the Soldiers had to keep their end of the bargain.
 In New Vestroia, the Soldiers reappear conversing with Drago and giving him a body, transforming him into Neo Dragonoid, and sending him to the human world to get Dan.
 Then Vestroia starts to collapse without him and all they can do is wait and discuss.
 After Drago returns to New Vestroia the Perfect Core becomes stable again and they later appeared to send Drago and the others to Earth.
 The Six Ancient Warriors then battled Zenoheld after he threatened to destroy the Bakugan if they did not come.
 Although they had the upper hand, the tide of the battle turned quickly after Zenoheld unleashed the Assail System.
 They were defeated.
-Before they could lose their attribute energies, they transferred their power to the Resistance' Bakugan, thus giving up their lives.
+Before they could lose their attribute energies, they transferred their power to the Resistance' Bakugan, Disappearing never to be seen again.